BiMalxMe/TextToImage-SaaS/README.md

 # Text-to-Image Generator Backend Completion

-## Overview
+## Backend Overview

-The main backend of the Text-to-Image Generator using FastAPI has been completed successfully.
-The backend now integrates with the Stable Diffusion AI model, processes the generated data, and stores the images on Cloudinary for secure storage and easy access.
-The data is ready for transmission to the frontend.

-## Key Features:
-- **Stable Diffusion AI Model Integration**: Successfully integrated Stable Diffusion for text-to-image generation.
+Integrated Stable Diffusion for text-to-image generation, with Cloudinary for image storage.
-- **Cloudinary Storage**: Stored generated images on Cloudinary for seamless image management and access.
-- **API Data Ready**: Prepared the backend data for efficient transmission to the frontend.
+Backend is complete and API is ready for smooth frontend integration.

 ## Backend Architecture